 Creating better listings

-The devil really is in the details.
-Here are some tips on how to create better titles and descriptions and how to establish pricing.
+Here are some tips on how to create better titles and descriptions and how to price your item.

 Did you know the default search feature scans only listing titles?
 That's why it's really important to put the best information in the title.
 Here are a few tips:

 Include your item’s manufacturer, brand name, or designer, but be sure that any reference to these names complies with eBay policies.
 For instance, we don't allow keyword spamming, which is inappropriately using brand names or other words for the purpose of attracting buyers to a listing.

 Describe your item in 80 characters (counting both letters and spaces) or less.